-Herbicides Used in Forest Management the Sudbury and North Bay Area
+Herbicides Used in Forest Management in the Sudbury and North Bay Area

-Only federally-approved and FSC-sanctioned herbicides are used on the Sudbury and Nipissing Forests.
+Only federally approved and FSC-sanctioned herbicides are used on the Sudbury and Nipissing Forests.
 Herbicides are applied only by provincially licensed applicators.

-Almost all of the herbicide applied on the Nipissing and Sudbury Forest has the active ingredient 'glyphosate'.
-Trade names of products used include VisionMax (Label, Material Safety Data Sheet) and Forza (Label, Material Safety Data Sheet).
+Almost all the herbicide applied on the Nipissing and Sudbury Forest has the active ingredient 'glyphosate'.
+Trade names of products used include VisionMax (Label, Material Safety Data Sheet) and Glysil (Label, Material Safety Data Sheet).

-A small amount of Garlon XRT (Label, Material Safety Data Sheet) and Garlon RTU (Label, Material Safety Data Sheet) with active ingredient 'triclopyr' has also been used.
-This additional tool provides forest managers very selective control of woody plants in a convenient, ready to use formulation for backpack basal bark and stump treatment programs.
+Garlon XRT (Label, Material Safety Data Sheet) and Garlon RTU (Label, Material Safety Data Sheet) with active ingredient 'triclopyr' has also been used.
+Garlon RTU provides forest managers very selective control of woody plants in a convenient, ready to use formulation for backpack basal bark and stump treatment programs.

-How Does VisionMax Herbicide Work?
+How Does VisionMax and Glysil Herbicide Work?

-The active ingredient in VisionMax is glyphosate.
+The active ingredient is glyphosate.
 Glyphosate inhibits an enzyme that is essential to formation of specific essential amino acids in a plant.
 It is absorbed through leaves and translocated throughout a plant's vascular system.